 Indicates required question

-District Name
+- 1. District Name

-2. Director of Special Education
+- 2. Director of Special Education

-3. Email Address
+- 3. Email Address

-4. District Level Data: English Language/Arts and Math.
+District Level Data: English Language/Arts and Math.
 Enter the projected OAAP participation in Math and ELA for the 2023-2024 school year.
-Formula: OAAP Student Testing Population / Total Testing Population (Total Students Tested Grades 3-8, 11) = N; N x 100 = % of OAAP Assessments 5.
-Describe how all members of the IEP teams have been informed and trained on the use of the OAAP participation guidelines found in The Criteria Checklist for Assessing Students with Disabilities on Alternate Assessments to make participation decisions?
-6. Does the district have any student(s) participating in the alternate assessment with the primary eligibility areas of : Specific Learning Disability, Other Health Impairment, Orthopedic Impairment, or Speech Language Impairment?
+Formula: OAAP Student Testing Population / Total Testing Population (Total Students Tested Grades 3-8, 11) = N; N x 100 = % of OAAP Assessments

+- 5. Describe how all members of the IEP teams have been informed and trained on the use of the OAAP participation guidelines found in The Criteria Checklist for Assessing Students with Disabilities on Alternate Assessments to make participation decisions? - 6.
+Does the district have any student(s) participating in the alternate assessment with the primary eligibility areas of : Specific Learning Disability, Other Health Impairment, Orthopedic Impairment, or Speech Language Impairment?

 If yes, please explain the criteria the IEP team used to determine how the students met the criteria for participation in the alternate assessment.

-Does the district provide a targeted program that may contribute to a higher enrollment of students with the most significant cognitive disabilities?
+7. Does the district provide a targeted program that may contribute to a higher enrollment of students with the most significant cognitive disabilities?

 If yes, explain your answer below.

-Does the district have a small overall student population that increased the likelihood of exceeding the 1.0 percent threshold? , If yes, please explain your answer below.
-What data sources are used to determine eligibility for students participating in the alternate assessment? э [] enrollment of students with the most significant cognitive disabilities?
-If yes, explain your answer below.
-Does the district have a small overall student population that increased the likelihood of exceeding the 1.0 percent threshold?
+8. Does the district have a small overall student population that increased the likelihood of exceeding the 1.0 percent threshold?

 If yes, please explain your answer below.

-What data sources are used to determine eligibility for students participating in the
+9. What data sources are used to determine eligibility for students participating in the alternate assessment?

 10. Describe the process for auditing the IEPs for students in your district that participate in the alternate assessment.

+11. Disproportionality:

-11. Disproportionality: What subgroups in your district have the largest discrepancy between participants of the general assessment and the alternate assessment?
+What subgroups in your district have the largest discrepancy between participants of the general assessment and the alternate assessment?

 When looking at subgroup discrepancies, what hypotheses can be formed?

 What problem-solving actions will the district take to address the identified hypotheses?

-12. Parent/Guardian Participation: How are parents or guardians informed annually regarding the decision to place a student on alternate assessment and the postsecondary implications associated with earning an alternate diploma?
+12. Parent/Guardian Participation:

+How are parents or guardians informed annually regarding the decision to place a student on alternate assessment and the postsecondary implications associated with earning an alternate diploma?